 “We may never avoid becoming completely old, but we may delay the time we become old.
 We may look younger when we’re 70 and may live into our nineties.
 Exercise buys you three to seven additional years of life.
 It is an antidepressant, it improves cognitive function, and there is now evidence that it may retard the onset of dementia.”

 Part of what makes walking so beneficial is that when you’re walking you can’t be sitting.
 Sitting for more than eight hours a day is associated with a 90 percent increased risk of type 2 diabetes, along with increased risks of heart disease and cancer.
-The average American actually spends nine to 10 hours of their day sitting, and certain occupations, such as telecommunications employees, spend an average of 12 hours sitting each day.
+The average New Zealander actually spends nine to 10 hours of their day sitting, and certain occupations, such as telecommunications employees, spend an average of 12 hours sitting each day.

 For many years, exercise was promoted as the solution to this largely sedentary lifestyle, but research suggests it can’t counteract the effects of too much sitting.
 The more you move around and get up out of your chair, the better, and walking is part of this.
 Research even shows getting up and walking around for two minutes out of every hour can increase your lifespan by 33 percent, compared to those who don’t.
 According to the UK’s National Health Service (NHS), the average person only walks between 3,000 and 4,000 steps per day, but aiming for 10,000 steps is a better goal.